Human Rights in Eastern Ukraine in Pandemic

 Monitoring, Documentation, and Reporting

-Through monitoring visits to EECPs, restricted-access villages, and other communities in and along the contact line, documenters will gather data which will feed into awareness raising and policy-advocacy activities among key government, military and security forces, civil-society, and humanitarian stakeholders.
+Through monitoring visits to EECPs, restricted-access villages, and other communities in and along the contact line, documenters gathered data which fed into awareness raising and policy-advocacy activities among key government, military and security forces, civil-society, and humanitarian stakeholders.

 Below are reports based on data gathered during the human rights monitoring and documentation missions.